plaintextaccounting/plaintextaccounting/index.md

 - [ynab-to-ledger](https://github.com/vermiceli/ynab-to-ledger) You Need A Budget (YNAB) to *ledger converter.
 Handles multiple currencies, multiple number formats, reconciliation, memos, transfers, and split transactions
 - [ynab_to_ledger](https://github.com/pgr0ss/ynab_to_ledger) You Need A Budget to *ledger converter
 - [Costflow](https://docs.costflow.io) convert one line message to beancount/*ledger format
+- [Go ledger parsing tools](https://github.com/abourget/ledger) Auto-formatter for ledger files, like `gofmt`.. plus a more sophisticated file parser, which could be the base of more tools.

 #### data generation